 Participants to the Summer Seminar will live in The Charles Drew House, which is conveniently located across Rt.
 9 from the college’s Dining Hall and next door to the Clark House where the Seminar Classes will take place.
 In recent years I have been using Drew to house seminar participants.
 In previous seminars participants were housed in an older dorm on the edge of the campus.

 Drew was recently renovated.
 It is clean, efficient, and convenient.
 It has internet access.
 While the there will be air conditioning in the large common room on the first floor, the bedrooms are not air-conditioned, so it might be useful to bring fans.
 (Drew House is not wired to handle the additional power needed to support air conditioning units.)
-There is no air-conditioned housing on campus.

 While most Amherst summers are mild, there is the occasional heat wave.
 Those particularly susceptible to such things might consider alternative housing.
 Despite the lack of air conditioning there are great advantages to living in close proximity to other participants in the seminar.